 Skip advert

 Advertisement

-Company car tax guide 2025: everything you need to know
+Company car tax guide 2026: everything you need to know about Benefit-in-Kind

-Company car tax is worked out using a vehicle’s emissions, its value, and your salary; this is how the formula applies in the 2023/24 Financial Year
+Company car tax is worked out using a vehicle’s emissions, its value, and your salary, with electric cars no longer getting quite the same special treatment as before

 Calculator

-Being offered a company car is a great workplace perk, sometimes negating the need to run and finance your own vehicle.
-Company car tax, otherwise known as Benefit in Kind (BiK) tax, is the means by which the Government taxes the benefit of having a company car.
+While a generous holiday allowance and health insurance are indeed welcome, being offered a company car is perhaps one of the best and most exciting workplace perks, sometimes negating the need to run and finance your own vehicle.
+Company car tax, otherwise known as Benefit in Kind (BiK) tax, is the means by which the Government taxes you for taking advantage of this benefit.

 Because company drivers typically benefit from a brand new car delivered every two or three years, fully insured and with servicing taken care of, they’re saved from most of the hassle and financial planning that running a car means for private drivers.

 It’s significant too, that although company cars are not cost-free for employees, it can often feel like a free ride as BiK taxes are deducted from salaries before they hit your bank account.
 This may sound similar in concept to a salary sacrifice scheme, given both involve a pre-tax deduction from your salary.
-However, it’s worth noting that salary sacrifice also requires you to pay for the car’s finance and upkeep, unlike with a company car where it’s just a case of paying BiK and adding fuel.
+However, it’s worth noting that salary sacrifice also requires you to pay for the car’s finance and upkeep, unlike with a company car where it’s just a case of paying BiK and adding fuel – or much more commonly nowadays, electricity.

+Skip advert